 4. The Committee shall appoint a Treasurer, and, if need be, an Administrative Secretary for the AIDA Europe Secretariat, neither of which need be Committee members.
 The Treasurer will maintain and prepare any accounts and records of AIDA Europe for submission to the Committee as the Committee may from time to time direct and for formal delivery of any income and expenditure accounting to the Assembly.
 Any Administrative Secretary appointed will support any administrative or operational matters of AIDA Europe as directed by the Committee.

 5. Every member of the Committee shall be entitled to appoint any other person, whether a member of the Committee or otherwise, to be his alternate for the purpose of attending and voting at any meeting of the Committee the member is unable to attend.

 6. The Committee will prepare annual reports of the activity of AIDA Europe which will be sent to the Presidential Council and General Assembly of AIDA.

 7. The Committee may fix fees for specific projects and/or events.

 8. The resolutions of the Committee are made by simple majority of votes cast.
 Each member of the Committee shall only have one vote.
-In the event of a tied vote the Chairman shall have the casting vote.

 9. Committee members are pursuing their activities for AIDA Europe on an altruistic basis without pursuing personal interest in conflict with AIDA Europe’s aims and interests.
 Save for compensation of any reasonable actual expenses incurred in conjunction with any activities performed for or on behalf of AIDA Europe or its activities, Committee members shall not receive any other compensation.
 This provision may not be altered as long as AIDA Europe claims any tax exempt status according to applicable Swiss tax laws or regulations.